thin-edge/thin-edge.io/docs/src/references/mappers/c8y-mapper.md

 ## Operations/Commands

-Operations from Cumulocity are mapped to their equivalent commands in Thin Edge format.
+Operations from Cumulocity are mapped to their equivalent commands in %%te%% format.

 ### Supported Operations/Capabilities